Inside Teyana Taylor and Iman Shumpert's Dream Team Love Story - E! Online

 Iman Shumpert and Teyana Taylor weren't looking for each other, but, serendipitously, they're both hard to miss.

 It was 2011 when the recently drafted NBA rookie and the dancer/model/singer/style muse first crossed paths at a New York party.
-Taylor, who several years prior had been feted on My Super Sweet Sixteen, was perched on a railing, needing a respite from her 7-inch Versace heels, when the 6-foot-5 Shumpert strolled over to say hello.
+Taylor, who several years prior had been feted on My Super Sweet Sixteen, needed a respite from her 7-inch Versace heels and was perched on a railing when the 6-foot-5 Shumpert strolled over to say hello.

 "He came up to me and tried to talk to me, but I was in a relationship, so I kinda like..."
 Taylor recalled on Vlad TV in 2014, miming not being super-responsive to her future husband's charms.
 She didn't give him the cold shoulder or anything, she clarified, but "he was turned up, everybody was turned up, and I was just like [shrug], 'OK, thank you.'"